Your VPN needs a “Good Housekeeping” seal of approval

-The history of VPNs goes back to the 1960s as a business tool.
-As the “Virtual Private Name” suggests, this was a way to establish a secure, encrypted connection between computers or networks that were physically separated.
+The history of VPNs goes back to the 1960s, when it was considered a business tool.
+As the “Virtual Private” name suggests, this was a way to establish a secure, encrypted connection between computers or networks that were physically separated.
 With the advent of laptops and mobiles, VPNs have gotten more user friendly.
-Not only do business people need VPNs when on the road to connect with the home office, normal people also use them to stay private on public networks and to access their favorite online entertainment by changing virtual locations.
+Not only do business people need VPNs when on the road to connect with the home office, but also normal people also use them to stay private on public networks and to access their favorite online entertainment by changing virtual locations.

 Are we confused yet?